Do not open website links in Banco Millennium BCP phishing emails

 |Damage||Loss of sensitive private information, monetary loss, identity theft.|

 |Malware Removal (Windows)||

-More email phishing examples are "Google Forms Email Scam", "Mail - Quarantined Email Scam" and "Banco Montepio Email Scam".
-It is worthwhile to mention that scammers/cyber criminals could use emails to trick recipients not only into providing sensitive information but also into making money transactions or even installing malware (e.g., ransomware, Trojan-type malware) on their computers.
+Note that scammers/cyber criminals often use emails to trick recipients, not only into providing sensitive information, but also into making money transactions or even installing malware (e.g., ransomware, Trojan-type malware) onto their computers.